tcltk/tcl/doc/dev/strings.md

 And then Tcl's Unicode support fell into a deep sleep.

-It was not until October 2010 that Unicode support got an update in Tcl.
+Unicode 6.0.0 (October 2010) was notable as the first version to include assignments for emoji symbols.
+Their popularity on mobile devices would end the days when interest in Unicode characters above **U+FFFF** could be said to be rare.

-At that point, it was brought up to date with Unicode 6.0.0, but Tcl remained without surrogate pair support.
-This partial support of Unicode 6 was first released in Tcl 8.5.10 in June 2011.
+Also in October 2010 Tcl was awakened out of its Unicode support slumber, still offering only partial 3.1.0 support.
+At that point, Tcl was brought up to date with Unicode 6.0.0, but Tcl remained without surrogate pair support.
+Since that meant without emoji symbol support, the increasingly became a mark against Tcl as a langauge to use for good Unicode programming.
+The partial support of Unicode 6 was first released in Tcl 8.5.10 in June 2011.
+Since then it has been customary to update Tcl's partial support for the new versions of the Unicode Standard as they are released.
+Tcl 8.5.19 was released February 2016 with partial support of Unicode 8.0.
+Tcl 8.6.0 was released December 2012 with partial support of Unicode 6.2.